azol/price-calculator/styles.md

 ## In 5

-button-bar
-round
-columns -> cell
-prefix
-postfix
-panel -> remove (no JS)
-radius
-row -> grid-x
+button-bar -> removed
-collapse
-postfix-radius
-prefix-radius
-tab-title
+round -> no rounded buttons anylonger columns -> cell prefix -> input-group-field postfix panel -> remove (no JS) radius row -> grid-x collapse postfix-radius -> removed, not used prefix-radius -> removed, not used tab-title